Western Australia Wildflowers Guide: When + Where to See Them

 Perenjori

-You’ll find Perenjori 30-minutes south of Morowa.
-Perenjori is a great place to stop for lunch or to stretch the legs.
+You’ll find Perenjori 30 minutes south of Morowa.
+Perenjori is a great place to stop for lunch or to stretch your legs.

 For wildflowers, head to Orchid Ridge (Wanarra Road) to spot some wreath flowers.
 Other wildflower hotspots near Perenjori include the John Forrest Lookout, Mongers Lake Lookout and Camel Soak.